David Tangye

 This was a very wet year in Auckland until spring, and with many 6 to 7 centigrade sunrises during winter.
 I spent several winter days hunkered down in the van, sometimes remaining in bed until the afternoon, although usually at least doing software engineering from there.
 I was surprised how much research and Wordpress website work I was able to do from my smartphone.
 As of August, as forecast, the advent of the early El Nino has resulted in somewhat drier weather and a few warmer sunny days, which were appreciated.
 Spring was mostly fine and warm, but with passing spring showers and rain - great for any gardeners.
 I have decided that Auckland weather generally is preferable for me than and Australian weather, except for the winter months.
 After 2024, I think I should be in Queensland, England and/or Europe during those months.

 I occasionally visited the excellent TAP:lab makerspace in the Te Atatu Peninsular Community Centre.
 Being a member of the makerspace I have 24/7 access into the building, and access to their equipment and tools, including 3D printers, laser and vinyl cutters, soldering irons and to desk space.
-I brushed up on my knowledge of Inkscape for laser cutting, and made a simple plaque on a piece of plywood for the Tāmaki Estuary Protection Society.
-I have also found their sewing machines very useful for making light day and thick night blackout curtains for the van.

 From September I worked in the eastern branch of DXMail as a motorbike postie: